single-spa/single-spa-inspector/README.md

 - Show all application statuses (statii)
 - Force mount and unmount an application
 - Show app overlays (see [configuring app overlays](#configuring-app-overlays) to enable this feature)
+- Provides an interface for adding import-map overrides

 ## Configuring app overlays